This interactive map shows how many people are fully vaccinated in areas across Scotland

 The latest data from Public Health Scotland (PHS) reveals that while vaccination coverage for people receiving their first dose of the Covid-19 vaccine in Scotland has soared, several local authorities continue to lag behind.

-3,367 new positive cases and seven new deaths were reported for Scotland on 19 August.
+Scotland also saw its highest ever daily positive case numbers as 4,323 new positive cases were reported for Scotland on 24 August.

 This comes as the majority of Covid-19 restrictions remaining under Level 0 rules were lifted in the country on Monday 9 August.